Fredylx/Hacker-rank-practice/README.md

 Most to all of these are in programmed for Python3, or Java.
 Some are in other languages.

 Thnks to this I passed a big data test on Oct 24.
 More to come!
-IOS test was passed NOv 16, 2022!
+IOS test was passed NOV 16, 2022!

+WOOO 🥳